pacifics/PassDao/README.md

 - Vote for or against a proposal: If the quorum is more than 20% (minimal quorum can be updated by voting) and the positive votes are more than 50%, the proposal is approved and can be completed.

-- Order a contractor proposal: In case of funding proposal linked to a contractor proposal, the amount sent to the contrator management corresponds to the funded amount.
+- Order a contractor proposal: In case of funding proposal linked to a contractor proposal, the amount sent to the contractor manager corresponds to the funded amount.
 Otherwise, the amount sent is the amount of the proposal.

 - Withdraw function: allows the share holders to withdraw the board meeting fees sent by the creators of the proposals.